Developer’s guide to multi-agent patterns in ADK

 3. Parallel Fan‑Out / Gather Pattern (aka the octopus)

-The ParallelAgent in ADK runs sub_agents concurrently.
-Although these agents operate in separate execution threads, they share the same session state, so be mindful of race conditions when writing to shared keys.
+The ParallelAgent in ADK should be used to run sub_agents simultaneously.
+Although these agents operate in separate execution threads, they share the session state.
+To prevent race conditions, make sure each agent writes its data to a unique key.

 security_auditor = LlmAgent(